Stroke – Acupuncture treatment

 Stroke Homeopathy

 Homeopathy is one of the most popular natural stroke remedies.
 The aim of homeopathy for stroke is not only to treat stroke symptoms but also to address its underlying cause and individual susceptibility.
-Regarding homeopathy for stroke, several remedies are available to treat stroke symptoms that can be selected based on the cause, sensations, and modalities of the complaints.
+Regarding homeopathy for stroke, several remedies are available to treat stroke symptoms, and they can be selected based on the cause, sensations, and modalities of the complaints.

 Listed below are homeopathy medicines for stroke: